Abhilasha4488/AI-Resume-Analyzer/README.md

 ## Notes

 - SQLite is used for local data storage.
-- Email functionality is configured with Flask-Mail and Gmail SMTP.
-- For production deployment, you should move sensitive values like secret keys and email credentials to environment variables.
+- For production deployment, you should move sensitive values like secret keys to environment variables.

 ## License